silasfelinus/kind_robots/content/artgallery.md

 category: user
 tooltip: This is a collection of user art.
 It will hopefully springboard into a more fully-featured editor and image playground
 dottitip: There is a lot of talk about whether what we do is making "art".
-amitip: Ijust like looking at the pictures.
+amitip: I just like looking at the pictures.
 sort: highlight
 ---